 Staff is asked to adhere to the simple philosophy of, "WHEN IN DOUBT, SIT THEM OUT!"
 If there is any doubt whether a student has sustained a concussion, it will be treated as a concussion.
-The student will be referred to his or her physician and if the physician notes he or she never suffered a concussion, the student may return to regular play or competition.
-Unresolved cases where no outside physician was sought or if evidence of symptoms is still present (e.g. learning difficulties) will be referred to the district appointed medical director and he or she will make the final determination on whether RTP should be followed.
+The student will be referred to their physician and if the physician notes that the student never suffered a concussion, the student may return to regular play or competition.
+Unresolved cases where no outside physician was sought or if evidence of symptoms is still present (e.g. learning difficulties) will be referred to the district appointed medical director and they will make the final determination on whether RTP should be followed.
 The district appointed medical director may request an evaluation of the student and/or ask to evaluate the student to assist in making the final determination.